AriFordsham/GHCWiki/defer-errors-to-runtime.md

 # Deferring compilation type errors to runtime

-This page describes the `-fwarn-type-errors` flag, currently implemented in the ghc branch `ghc-defer`.
+This page describes the `-fdefer-type-errors` flag, currently implemented in GHC HEAD and due to be available in version 7.6.
 Ticket [\#5624](https://gitlab.haskell.org//ghc/ghc/issues/5624) tracks this feature request.
+For more information, see the associated [ paper](http://dreixel.net/research/pdf/epdtecp.pdf).

 ## Overview